 I lifted a shard of glass from the windowsill and showed it to her.
 “No blood.
 He didn’t come back.”

 Her upper lip rose in a snarl.
 “Shame.
 I would have welcomed bloodying him.”

 I stared at her, taken aback by the vehemence in her tone.
 And then it dawned on me.
-She must have drawn comparisons between what McNaught had done to me and what Aberdeen had to her.
+She must have drawn comparisons between what McNaught had done to me and what Aberdeen had done to her.
 How long had her anger festered?
 What would she do if given the chance to vent it?
-I decided then to keep the cot in my room.
+I decided to keep the cot in my room for as long as I could.
 If McNaught was foolish enough to barge in here again, our combined rage would teach him to think twice before predating on women.